 Dr. Maurice Miles [00:00:37] Thank you for having me.

 Carrie Webber [00:00:40] Thank you for being here.
 I’ve had the privilege of knowing you for several years now, and it’s just a joy for those of you listening or watching.
-Dr. Miles has an amazing story of from where he’s come and how he has become such a significant leader, a mentor in dentistry.
-You have a you have a clear love for helping other young dentists identify their vision, for their journey and helping them to be successful.
+Dr. Miles has an amazing story of where he’s come and how he has become such a significant leader, a mentor in dentistry.
+You have a clear love for helping other young dentists identify their vision, for their journey and helping them to be successful.
 You know, a lot of amazing people.
 You’re a connector of sorts because you have a true passion for the craft and for the profession that is dentistry.

 Dr. Maurice Miles [00:01:18] Thank you.

 Carrie Webber [00:01:18] And so you have a lot in your journey of coming to clarity for what your ideal practice is and where and how you were pursuing that.
 A lot of changes on your journey.

 Dr. Maurice Miles [00:01:31] A lot of changes.

 Dr. Maurice Miles [00:01:32] And diversion.

 Carrie Webber [00:01:35] A lot of diversion, a lot of success.
 But with that success, there are a lot of challenges that you’ve had to face.
 So I’d love to just have you share with the audience your story, how you got into dentistry, where you find yourself now.
 And let’s talk through some of the amazing decisions that you had to make and the clarity that you’ve come to the dentist that you are today.